turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

 1. Why is JavaScript useful?
 2. What are some ways that JavaScript is similar to Ruby?
 3. What is the DOM?
-4. Why don't we want to add <script> tags to the bottom of our views in rails?